Eagle's Flight

 8 Principles for Leading Successful Organizational Change

 Change affects all organizations.
 It’s inevitable, and it can occur internally or as a result of market or industry change.
 Leading change effectively is not only necessary for survival, but it’s also a requirement for building and maintaining a competitive advantage.
-Towers Watson research found that companies with strong change management practices are 3.5 times more likely to outperform their peers.
+Towers e Watson research found that companies with strong change management practices are 3.5 times more likely to outperform their peers.
 Organizations that successfully navigate change are able to overcome obstacles and continue to grow as they transform existing processes and introduce new tools.

 The key to any successful change management initiative is having effective leaders who not only embrace change, but also effectively lead others through change.
 Organizational change isn’t always predictable and can occur at any time.
 As a result, leaders must be flexible and ready to recognize the need for change.
 They also need to take actions that help the entire organization support change on an ongoing basis.
 Here are eight important principles for leading organizational change.